papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 Luckily, there is help if I look around enough.
 Josh's [course](https://css-for-js.dev/) is one source that I have already mentioned.

 There is also the help and inspiration that comes from viewing interesting and beautiful websites and web apps from various companies and individuals around the world.

-I have also gotten ideas from the art that I have found on [CodePen](https://codepen.io/) and other places on the web like it.
+I have also gotten ideas from work that I have found on [CodePen](https://codepen.io/) - some of it so ingenious and beautiful that is rises to the level of digital fine art.
+And the source code can be looked at and studied **for free**.

 **It is a process.**